 MiCasa is a transitional housing program for homeless, former foster care youth.
 The program provides supportive services and housing for ten youth, and housing for up to 24 months.
 Youth are provided with assistance in completing their high school diploma or GED, and enrolling in college courses.
 They are provided with employment skills training and mental health services.
-This unique program helps youth acquire the life skills they need to become self-sufficient, and to grow and thrive into their adulthood.

 Donate to help support the work and programs of LSS.